-Following these nine preventive, natural, safe methods, which are a combination of self-help remedies and lifestyle changes, can help you find a permanent antidote to your migraine:
+Following these nine preventive, natural methods can help you find a permanent antidote for your migraines.

 #1 Listen to your body